paul-coder-22/Project/README.md

 ## Description

---I've listed all my projects and blogs and social media accounts where you can connect with me.
+- I've listed all my projects and blogs and social media accounts where you can connect with me.